-напалурипалиа (see also Pediatric Use under PRECAUTIONS).
 Hyponatremia - Cases of hyponatremia (some with serum sodium lower than 110 mmol/L) have been reported.
 The hyponatremia appeared to be reversible when Prozac was discontinued.
 Although these cases were complex with varying possible etiologies, some were possibly due to the syndrome of inappropriate antidiuretic hormone secretion (SIADH).
 The majority of these occurrences have been in older patients and in patients taking diuretics or who were otherwise volume depleted.
-In two 6-week controlled studies in patients -260 years of age, 10 of 323 fluxostine patients and 6 of 327 placebo recipients had a lowering of serum sodium below the reference range; this difference was not statistically significant.
+In two 6-week controlled studies in patients ≥60 years of age, 10 of 323 fluoxetine patients and 6 of 327 placebo recipients had a lowering of serum sodium below the reference range; this difference was not statistically significant.
 The lowest observed concentration was 129 mmol/L. The observed decreases were not clinically significant.